-Investing entails a level of risk and to help mitigate this, investors often seek to diversify their investments by spreading their capital across different asset classes with low and negative return correlations - meaning those assets which tend to move in different directions relative to each other.
+Investing entails a level of risk and, to help mitigate this, investors often seek to diversify their investments by spreading their capital across different asset classes with low and negative return correlations – meaning those assets that tend to move in different directions relative to each other.
 This principle of portfolio diversification is the foundation of an effective multi-asset investment strategy.

 It is possible for advisers to construct their own multi-asset portfolios for clients.
 Or, increasingly, many advisers are turning to pre-packaged multi-asset solutions for their clients, constructed and managed by an investment company on their behalf.
 For many advisers, low-cost multi-asset solutions can be a simple and effective way to help their clients achieve their long-term financial goals, serving as the core of a well-diversified portfolio or as an all-in-one solution.